brianhempel/nadocast/README.md

 I'm pretty sure I don't have the computation resources to train a convnet that will out-perform the boosted decision trees.

-In particular, I would like to include forecasting insight about supercell probability, which based on the angle between the storm motion vector and the initiating front—the supercells move off the front, so that front angle may not be immediately local either temporally or spacially.
-A dumb convnet that could capture that might have to have a computationally heavy architecture, so some amount of feature engineering may be in order regardless.
+In particular, I would like to include forecasting insight about supercell probability.

 The first goal, however, is simply to get the forecast data into an amendable format with some degree of generality between the weather models.